ICBO-conference/icbo2023/docs/call-for-submissions.md

 ## Venue
 [UnB](https://international.unb.br), University of Brasilia

+### Format
+Face-to-face only.
+If necessary, we can have remotely keynote presentation.

 ## Call for Workshops and Tutorials
 - Proposals (1-2 pages) due **April 03**, 2023, notification **May 08**, 2023.
   - Workshops and Tutorials: Half or Full day workshops